EdwardChamberlain/bambutton/README.md

 # Bambuddy Despatch Button

-MicroPython project for an ESP32-C3 board that connects to Wi-Fi, talks to the Bambuddy API, flashes an LED when a printer is awaiting plate clear, and sends a clear-plate request from a GPIO button press.
+MicroPython project for an ESP32-C3 board that connects to Bambuddy via its API and sends a clear-plate request from a GPIO button press.
+Also features a status indicator LED.

 ## Setup Routes